jljigwu/website-features-dashboard/README.md

 # Website features dashboard

 ## Business Task
-This project aims to offer a comprehensive view of various features present on comapny's websites.
+This is dashboard that I create for my company(with changed data).
+It aim to offer a comprehensive view of various features present on comapny's websites.

 ## Dataset
 https://github.com/jljigwu/website-features-dashboard/blob/main/starting-json.json